langjam/jam0001/guitarvydas/README.md

 The _bash_ script contains a lot of detail.

-If I were tasked with maintaining this project, the first thing that I would want to know is "what is the bare essence of what this does?".
+If I were tasked with maintaining this project, the first thing that I would want to know is "what is the bare essence of what this project accomplishes?".

 I don't trust text comments, so, as a maintainer, I would skip over the text comments and look at the code.